Crime, including violent crime, is a serious issue in Madagascar. Crime rates in Madagascar are significantly higher than in Australia.

 - be vigilant in tourist and transport locations

-- don't go out alone after dark or in isolated places, especially on foot
+- don't go out alone after dark especially on foot

 - don't leave luggage and valuables unattended